-1. Working group
+1. Working Group

-TSBC has agreed to be part of a local government / BC steward working group to address the challenges associated with illegally dumped tires in both urban and rural environments.
-The first meeting is expected to be held in the summer of 2015.
+TSBC will continue to be part of the Working Group and work towards a collaborative strategy with other stewards and local government to address the challenges associated with illegally dumped tires in both urban and rural environments.